Help build your community

 Locally, we support smaller organizations that have a regional impact through our Wooden Nickels program.
 Shoppers receive a Wooden Nickel for every bag-able purchase when they bring their own bag to take it home in.
 They can then donate that Wooden Nickel to one of two nonprofits.
 These nonprofits are chosen quarterly from suggestions made by staff, customers, owners, and community members.

-Note: Our program has had a few changes during COVID.
-We discontinued the use of the wooden nickel temporally, however the purpose still remains.
-Instead we are taking cash donations for organizations that the Co-op will match dollar for dollar up to $250!
-This means a non-profit could earn up to $500!!
-Double from before!
+Note: Our program had a few changes during COVID.
+We discontinued the use of the wooden nickel temporarily, however the purpose remained the same.
+We started taking cash donations for organizations as well, and pass these along with our Wooden Nickel match directly to the nonprofit organizations.

 To apply for our Wooden Nickel program please fill out our Donation Request Form.